-The pass rate of the WEST-E for traditional program completers is 100 percent and for alternative route program completers is 100 percent.
-A total of 142 candidates were enrolled during 2017-2018; 14 traditional program and 4 alternate route program candidates were enrolled in supervised internships during the 2017-2018 academic year.
-Candidates in the traditional program typically participate in 16 weeks of full-time supervised internship (560 hours); candidates in the alternate route program typically participate in a yearlong full-time supervised internship (1150 hours).
+Title II 2018-2019 Institutional Report Card Information: Title II 2019-2020 Institutional Report Card Information: The pass rate of the WEST-E for traditional program completers is 100 percent and for alternative route program completers is 100 percent.
+A total of 34 candidates were enrolled during 2019-2020; 25 traditional program and 9 alternate route program candidates were enrolled in supervised student teaching during the 2019-2020 academic year.
+Candidates in the traditional program typically participate in 16 weeks of full-time supervised student teaching (450 hours); candidates in the alternate route program typically participate in a yearlong full-time supervised practicum and student teaching (690 hours).
 Complete Title II Reports are available on the University website.